Have you ever felt frustrated after a meditation session?

 If so, you’re not alone.
 It’s a common occurrence.
 We sit down hoping to gain clarity and peace of mind and wind up frustrated, disappointed, and more stressed out than when we began.

-In this groundbreaking episode of the Mindvalley podcast, CEO and founder of Mindvalley, Vishen Lakhiani, sits down with Buddhist monk, Gelong Thubten, to better understand why this happens.
+In this groundbreaking episode of the Mindvalley podcast, Vishen, founder and CEO of Mindvalley sits down with Buddhist monk, Gelong Thubten, to better understand why this happens.

 What is it we’re doing wrong when it comes to meditation?
 How can we alter our approach for more successful practice?